conda/conda-docs/docs/source/index.rst

 |

-*Package, dependency and environment management for any language---Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN, and more.*
+*Package, dependency and environment management for any language---Python, R, Ruby, Perl, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN, and more.*

 Conda is an open source package management system and environment